TogarashiPepper/httpss/README.md

 # Background
 If HTTPS is better than HTTP because of the extra S, then logically the protocol better than HTTPS would be HTTPSS.
-This project implements a basic example of such a protocol, with the goal that one day future generations might produce even greater protocols (like HTPSSS).
+This simple project implements just that.

 # Usage
 Run the following commands to generate your CA and certificates (we'll be self signing here):